nforgeio/neonKUBE/Doc/DEVELOPER.md

 ﻿# neonKUBE Developer Setup

+This page describes how to get started with neonKUBE development.

 ## Workstation Requirements

 * Windows 10 Professional (64-bit) with at least 16GB RAM
-* Visual Studio 2019 Community Edition
+* Visual Studio 2019 Community Edition (or better)

 Note that the build environment currently assumes that only one Windows user will be acting as a developer on any given workstation.
 Developers cannot share a machin.